 As you might already have noticed, this will be a long-term implementation.
 Starting with a good analysis of the risks, the impact, the costs, and the technical implementation will get you already in the right direction.

-Like mentioned in step 3, the actions to implement and the priorities assigned, can be very different for each company.
+As mentioned in step 3, the actions to implement and the priorities assigned can be very different for each company.
 Below are some actions you should consider:

 Disaster recovery plan & business continuity